Coral Day, A Dream to Restore Bangka Island

 Coral Day in Kita Bangga (Kinabuhutan-Talise-Bangka-Gangga) Islands

-The Coral Day will be held in Bangka Island and it will also include three other nearby islands.
+The Coral Day will be held on Bangka Island and it will also include three other nearby islands.
 The four islands are known locally as Kita Bangga (We are Proud in English) Islands.
 The event will take place on Saturday 9th of May 2015.
 The organizers and volunteers will install new corals at several strategic areas that are far from possible water pollution from the mining.

-Scuba divers who wish to participate in coral installation are also welcome.
+Scuba divers who wish to participate in the coral installation are also welcome.
 There will be a briefing before the installation of the corals and it is great opportunity to learn how to “plant” and care for the corals on the seabed.
-If you are interested, please contact e-mail: firstname.lastname@example.org for reservation and advice on accommodation during your stay.
+If you are interested, please contact e-mail: email@example.com for reservation and advice on accommodation during your stay.

 The event also invites people to adopt corals and donate to support the event activities: